kgshank/gse-sound-output-device-chooser/README.md

 # Gnome Shell Extension - Sound Input & Output Device Chooser
 A simple selector to enabled selection of sound source and sink based on Gnome Control Center

+# Note: Unable to concentrate much on the development, but I am still watching the issue list and most of them are related to the same problem in the extension architecture.
+Please feel free to update / create new issues.
+I will update the extension in the near future

 ###### Install URL: [extensions.gnome.org](https://extensions.gnome.org/extension/906/sound-output-device-chooser/)

 ### Gnome shell versions compatible